Tarsiciosh/EssentialFeed/README.md

 [load command delivers cached images on less than seven days old cache]
 T) test_load_deliversNoImagesOnSevenDaysOldCache
 - copy the setup
-- add a where clause to the found case validate(timestap) - use the calendar
+- add a where clause to the found case validate(timestamp) - use the calendar
 - calendar.date(byAdding:value:to)
-[load command delivers no images on seven day old cache]
+- add a guard let to prevent crashing the app (production code) [load command delivers no images on seven day old cache]
 - create a private property for the calendar
 - create maxCacheAgeInDays